liddiard/personal-website-gatsby/src/pages/project/nytimes-internship.md

 type: software
 ---

 I worked as a developer on the CMS team in my summer 2016 internship at The New York Times.
-I reimplemented the CMS's main dashboard search, a feature used hundreds of times per day by journalists to find specific pieces of content like articles, images, and videos.
+I reimplemented the CMS’s main dashboard search, a feature used hundreds of times per day by journalists to find specific pieces of content like articles, images, and videos.

 The existing search was slow and poorly formatted.
 Returning results could take several seconds, and the results were not very accurate.

 The slowness was caused by a complex SQL query that joined several tables to search and produce a result.
-Our solution was to index searchable parts of the database in a denormalized document data structure with Elasticsearch and keep it up to date with the database by hooking into The Times's internal ActiveMQ-brokered event system.
+Our solution was to index searchable parts of the database in a denormalized document data structure with Elasticsearch and keep it up to date with the database by hooking into The Times’s internal ActiveMQ-brokered event system.

 The new implementation sped up search performance 10x.